 West Union is a very small village located in the state of Ohio.
 With a population of 3,179 people and two constituent neighborhoods, West Union is the 348th largest community in Ohio.

-Because occupations involving physical labor dominate the local economy, West Union is generally considered to be a blue-collar town.
-37.29% of the West Union workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, West Union is a village of sales and office workers, production and manufacturing workers, and managers.
-There are especially a lot of people living in West Union who work in office and administrative support (13.45%), management occupations (9.43%), and healthcare (8.38%).
+When you are in West Union, you'll notice that it is more blue-collar than most other communities in America.
+42.38% of West Union’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, West Union is a village of professionals, production and manufacturing workers, and sales and office workers.
+There are especially a lot of people living in West Union who work in office and administrative support (14.57%), healthcare (11.98%), and management occupations (8.63%).

 The people who call West Union home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of West Union residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in West Union include English, Irish, Canadian, and Italian.
+Important ancestries of people in West Union include English, Irish, Italian, and Scottish.

 The most common language spoken in West Union is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Serbo-Croatian.